Authority: Board of Trustees

 3.2.3 For second or other subsequent offenses involving illegal drugs, progressively more severe penalties shall be imposed.

 The penalties imposed by the University for students found to have violated applicable law or University policies concerning illegal drugs will vary depending upon the nature and seriousness of the offense and may include a range of disciplinary actions up to and including expulsion from enrollment.
 Penalties will be imposed by the University in accordance with procedural safeguards applicable to disciplinary actions against students as provided in the Student Discipline Procedures (REG 11.35.02).

 The penalties imposed by the University for employees found to have violated applicable law or University policies concerning illegal drugs will vary depending upon the nature and seriousness of the offense and may include a range of disciplinary actions up to and including discharge from employment.
-Penalties will be imposed by the University in accordance with procedural safeguards applicable to disciplinary actions against faculty members (Section 603 of The Code of the Board of Governors), EPA non-faculty employees (the Employees Exempt from the State Personnel (EPA) Policy, (POL 05.15.01), and SPA Employees (by regulation of the State Personnel Commission and SPA Successive Discipline (REG 05.70.01)).
+Penalties will be imposed by the University in accordance with procedural safeguards applicable to disciplinary actions against faculty members (Section 603 of The Code of the Board of Governors), EHRA non-faculty employees (the Employees Exempt from the State Human Resources Act (EHRA) Policy, (POL 05.15.01), and SHRA Employees (Office of State Human Resources Disciplinary Action Policy) (State Human Resources Manual – Disciplinary Action Policy).

 3.3 Interim Actions Pending Final Disposition

 When a student or employee has been alleged by the University to have violated this policy, interim action may be implemented prior to final disposition of the matter.